MGSimard/nextgen-template/README.md

 </details>

-<details><summary><b>Multi-project schema pattern from T3 has been disabled.</b></summary>
+<details><summary><b>Avoid the multi-project schema pattern</b></summary>

-1. Vercel's migration to Neon allows free tier users to have multiple Postgres databases.
+- Vercel's migration to Neon allows free tier users to have multiple Postgres databases.
-2. Recent Drizzle Kit versions have issues with multi-project schemas, <a href="https://github.com/drizzle-team/drizzle-orm/issues/3320#issuecomment-2461087002">including a bug where migrations may attempt to drop sequences</a>.
+- Recent Drizzle Kit versions have issues with multi-project schemas, including <a href="https://github.com/drizzle-team/drizzle-orm/issues/3320#issuecomment-2461087002">a bug where migrations may attempt to drop sequences</a>.

 ---

 </details>

-<details><summary><b>Better Auth: Disabling user registration.</b></summary>
+<details><summary><b>Better Auth: Disabling user registration</b></summary>

 ~~Note: There is currently a [PR open](https://github.com/better-auth/better-auth/pull/1428) to introduce a signupsDisabled flag.
 You would still be able to create users as an admin using authClient.admin -- and role granularity for admin actions could be achieved with [this additional PR](https://github.com/better-auth/better-auth/pull/1424).~~

 **Update:** Our [PR](https://github.com/better-auth/better-auth/pull/1428) to add a `disableSignUp` flag has been merged.
-You can now disable sign ups for any enabled social provider and the `emailAndPassword` option by setting `disableSignUp: true` on any of those individual options when used.
+You can now cleanly disable sign ups for enabled social providers and the `emailAndPassword` options.

-**If you decide to use Email & Password you should know that your sign-up endpoint becomes publicly accessible by default**, meaning anyone can create an account regardless of whether or not you give them an accessible, programmatic way to do so from within the application.

-- While `emailAndPassword` is enabled in your auth config, the `/api/sign-up/email` endpoint becomes accessible by default.
-- This means even if you offer no way for users to sign up in say, a private application, they can still create an account by hitting up your sign-up endpoint with a `POST` request to `http://example.com/api/auth/sign-up/email` with email/password/name in the request body.
-- _Edit (2025/03/16):_ I haven't looked it this behaviour for OAuth, but considering the new `disableSignUp` flag can also be used in social providers, I'd assume it's similar.
+If you enable `enableAndPassword`, the `/api/sign-up/email` endpoint becomes publicly accessible.
+This allows anyone to create an account via a `POST` request even if your application doesn't offer an accessible, programmatic way to do so.
+The new `disableSignUp` allows you to disable sign ups for any enabled social provider and `emailAndPassword`.

 **New Method (BetterAuth &gt;=1.2):**